Cowlitz Black Bears

 The Cowlitz Black Bears is an amateur baseball team located in Longview, Washington.
 They play in the West Coast League, a collegiate summer baseball league.
 The league comprises teams from Canada, Oregon, and Washington.
-Cowlitz calls David Story Field on the campus of Lower Columbia College home.
+The team's home field is David Story Field on the campus of Lower Columbia College.

+The Black Bears have struggled to find success for a majority of their existence.
+The Black Bears have only three winning seasons (2011, 2013 and 2023) and one playoff win (2023).

 History

 2010

 The Black Bears began play as an expansion team in the West Coast League in 2010.
 In their inaugural season, they were coached by Bryson LeBlanc and managed a record of 18 wins and 30 losses to finish tied for last in their division.
 The team finished fifth overall in home attendance by drawing 27,669 fans.

 2011

 The following season, LeBlanc returned as head coach and their record improved to 28 wins and 26 losses, placing them third in the West division.
 The team narrowly missed the West Coast League playoffs by losing the final game of the season.
 The attendance also improved to 30,102.